Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

-The master is the coordinator of the cluster.
-It does **not** serve any data — clients never contact the master for reads or writes.
-Instead, the master handles:
+The master is kind of like a manager who does zero actual work but keeps the whole team from falling apart.
+It never touches your data directly , clients never talk to it for reads or writes, but without it, nobody would know where anything lives.
+These are the operation master does:

 1. **Tablet assignment**: Tracking which tablet server owns which tablet.
 2. **Server failure detection**: Using Chubby watches to detect dead servers and reclaim their tablets.